kevinslin/seed-xkcd/vault/xkcd.with-apologies-to-robert-frost.md

   license: Creative Commons 2.5
 ---
 ![Some say the world will end in fire; some say in segfaults.](https://imgs.xkcd.com/comics/with_apologies_to_robert_frost.png)
+> "With Apologies to Robert Frost", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 A God's Lament